Repeater insertion

-The interesting consequence of this behavior is that, while a single 2 mm length of wire has a delay of 4 µs, two separate 1 mm wires only have a delay of 1 µs each.
-The two separate wires cover the same distance in half the time!
-By cutting the wire in half, we can double its speed.
+A consequence of this behavior is that, while a single 2 mm length of wire has a delay of 4 μs.
+Two separate 1 mm wires only have a delay of 1 μs each and cover the same distance in half the time.
+By cutting the wire in half, one can double its speed.

 To make this science trick work properly, an active circuit must be placed between the two separate wires so as to move the signal from one to the next.
 An active circuit used for such a purpose is known as a repeater.
 In a CMOS integrated circuit, the repeater is often a simple inverter.

 Reducing the delay of a wire by cutting it in half and inserting a repeater is known as repeater insertion.
 The cost of this procedure is the additional new delay through the repeater itself, plus power cost because the repeater is an active circuit that must be powered, whereas the plain unrepeated wire was originally an unpowered passive component.